mpospisil/poc-projects/ConnectionRestApiClients/clients/csharp/docs/MaterialApi.md

 <a id="addboltassembly"></a>
 # **AddBoltAssembly**
-> ConMprlElement AddBoltAssembly (Guid projectId, ConMprlElement? conMprlElement = null)
+> ConMprlElement AddBoltAssembly (Guid projectId, ConMprlElement conMprlElement = null)

 Add bolt assembly to the project